 GeneCards Summary for ARPC2 Gene

 ARPC2 (Actin Related Protein 2/3 Complex Subunit 2) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Shigellosis.
+Diseases associated with ARPC2 include Wiskott-Aldrich Syndrome.
+Among its related pathways are Development Slit-Robo signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include actin filament binding and kinesin binding.

 UniProtKB/Swiss-Prot Summary for ARPC2 Gene